Manufacturing plays a key role in Saskatchewan, making up 7% of the provincial GDP. In 2017, manufacturing shipments totalled $16 billion.

 A world-class steel mill in the province provides high-quality steel supply to the local industry.

-The Saskatchewan Manufacturers Guide is a database of Saskatchewan manufacturers and service providers.
+The Saskatchewan Manufacturers and Suppliers Guide is a database of Saskatchewan manufacturers and service providers.
 The guide is searchable by company name, community, industry category, product or NAICS code.